-The people of Bama, China are known for their high percentage of centenarians.
-One of the secrets of the Baman’s longevity is their recipe for longevity soup.
+Bama, China is known for its large population of centenarians and is considered to be a longevity hotspot according to the book, The Blue Zones.
+One of the secrets of Bama longevity is their recipe for longevity soup.
 It’s made with flavorful locally grown vegetables and fermented miso.
 The soup’s combination of life-extending ingredients and its delicious flavor makes it a wonderful treat to serve all year round.

 - 4 cups of fermented miso broth